 - Barton Library staff will adhere to the college's Copyright Law policy.
-A copyright notice and copyright flowchart are posted next to the library's copier/printer. - Patrons are responsible for their own actions and any violations. - Barton Library staff will provide education on copyright as needed. - Patrons can find more information about copyright by going to the library's Copyright webpage.
+A copyright notice and copyright flowchart are posted next to the library's copier/printer. - Patrons are responsible for their own actions and any violations. - Barton Library staff will provide education on copyright as needed. - For more on copyright permission, public domain, and fair use, see the Library's Copyright page https://bartonccc.edu/library/copyright.